david-guyon/personal-page/README.md

 The aim of this page is to present myself.
 This page will be displayed at http://david.guyon.me.

 ##Last important updates
+###03/06/15
+- Publications page
+- 2 entries in the publications page

 ###01/10/14
 - Complete new design
 - New version of the English CV